H-MAli/oblivion-desktop/HOOKS_IMPLEMENTATION.md

-# Hooks Feature Implementation - COMPLETED ✅
+# Hooks Feature Implementation - FULLY FUNCTIONAL ✅

-This implementation successfully adds 4 new hook settings to the Oblivion Desktop application that allow users to specify executables to run when certain connection events occur.
+This implementation successfully adds 4 new hook settings to the Oblivion Desktop application that allow users to specify executables to run when certain connection events occur. **The hooks are now fully functional and will execute external programs when the events happen.**

 ## Added Hook Types

 1. **Connection Success Hook** (`hookConnectSuccess`)
     - Executable to run when connection is successfully established
     - Arguments setting: `hookConnectSuccessArgs`
+    - **Triggers**: When VPN connection is successfully established

 2. **Connection Failure Hook** (`hookConnectFail`)
     - Executable to run when connection attempt fails
     - Arguments setting: `hookConnectFailArgs`
+    - **Triggers**: When VPN connection fails to establish after all retry attempts

 3. **Disconnect Hook** (`hookDisconnect`)
     - Executable to run when disconnected
     - Arguments setting: `hookDisconnectArgs`
+    - **Triggers**: When VPN connection is intentionally or unintentionally disconnected

 4. **Connection Error Hook** (`hookConnectionError`)
     - Executable to run when connection error occurs while connected
     - Arguments setting: `hookConnectionErrorArgs`
+    - **Triggers**: When an error occurs while already connected (e.g., connection reset by peer, port conflicts, etc.)

-## Implementation Status: ✅ COMPLETE
+## Implementation Status: ✅ FULLY FUNCTIONAL

-All features have been successfully implemented:
+All features have been successfully implemented including execution logic:

 - ✅ Settings configuration and storage
 - ✅ UI components with browse functionality